Geneva Lake

-Lakeshore
+History

-The lake was home to a band of Prairie Potawatomi prior to the lake's settlement by colonial settlers.
-During the first three decades of the 19th century, the band was led by Big Foot.

-The original colonial settlers on Geneva Lake referred to it as Big Foot Lake.
+Geneva Lake was home to a band of Prairie Potawatomi prior to colonial settlement.
+During the first three decades of the nineteenth century, the band was led by Big Foot.
+This led the settlers on Geneva Lake to refer to it as Big Foot Lake.

-In the 1830s, a government surveyor named John Brink renamed the lake and the town on it for Geneva, New York, a town located on Seneca Lake, which he thought they resembled.
-To avoid confusion with the nearby town of Geneva, Illinois, the city was renamed Lake Geneva; later the lake was renamed Geneva Lake.
+In the 1830s, a government surveyor named John Brink renamed the lake and the town on it for Geneva, New York, another lakeside town which he thought they resembled.
+To avoid confusion with the nearby town of Geneva, Illinois, the city was renamed Lake Geneva; later, the lake was renamed Geneva Lake.

+The lake is known as the only place in the world where mail jumping is practiced, an unusual mail delivery system maintained as a local tradition.

+Attractions and public access

 Lakeshore attractions include Big Foot Beach State Park, Lake Geneva Yacht Club, the George Williams College campus of Aurora University, and Yerkes Observatory.
-The observatory is no longer owned by the University of Chicago, which transferred ownership of it to the non-profit Yerkes Future Foundation (YFF) in May 2020.
+The observatory is no longer owned by the University of Chicago, which transferred ownership of it to the non-profit Yerkes Future Foundation in May 2020.

-Public access to the lake is allowed as the result of a decision by early European settlers that "20 feet [6 meters] of land leading up to the shoreline should be public domain".
+Public access to the lake is allowed as the result of a decision by early European settlers that "20 feet [6 meters] of land leading up to the shoreline should be public domain."

 A shorepath, which is open to the public, completely surrounds the lake.
 Between 21 and 26 mi long, it follows the route taken by Potawatomi Indians.
 The path crosses the estates of the Schwinns, Swifts, Wackers, and Wrigleys.